LapinRobin/WatchOS-Regatta-Countdown/README.md

 ### Haptic feedback

-On every tapping of a button, whole minutes, final countdowns, there will be unique signatures of haptic feedbacks so that you know the time without looking at the watch face.
+On each tapping of a button, whole minutes, final countdowns, there will be unique signatures of haptic feedbacks so that you know the time without looking at the watch face.